opencog/opencog/README.md

 ##prerequisite##

-To start this, you should have installed:

 ####ROS http://www.ros.org/

+Now(20150823) ROS indigo distro is OK and recommended for Minecraft embodiment.
+Not sure if other distro will work or not.
+Install instruction of ROS indigo is [here](http://wiki.ros.org/indigo/Installation/Ubuntu).
-After installing ROS you have to create a workspace and move the repo into the new workspace.
+After installing ROS you have to create a workspace ([tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and install the minecraft_bot package as the instruction in [minecraft_bot/README](https://github.com/OC2MC/opencog-to-minecraft/tree/master/minecraft_bot).

 ####Octomap http://wiki.ros.org/octomap